PREVIEW: 2021 CHARLESTON OPEN FINAL

 “We are known to be lazy,” she said with a laugh.

 Of course, the 91st-ranked Kovinic, who in 2015 became the first player from Montenegro, man or woman, to reach the second round of a Grand Slam at Roland Garros, hasn’t had a whole lot of time of late to sit back on the couch and kick her feet up, remote, not racquet, in hand.
-Making her fourth main-draw appearance at the Volvo Car Open in Charleston, S.C., she’s been busy out-hustling the likes of seeds Petra Kvitova (ranked 11th in the world), Yulia Putintseva and Ons Jabeur.
+Making her fourth main-draw appearance at the Charleston Car Open in Charleston, S.C., she’s been busy out-hustling the likes of seeds Petra Kvitova (ranked 11th in the world), Yulia Putintseva and Ons Jabeur.

 Which brings us to the next quality: Montenegrins are dogged competitors.